 Legends of Indian snakes

-Manasa, the serpent goddess, is an important deity for Indians, so much so that it is not rare to see Indian families devoted a temple just for her.
+Manasa, the serpent goddess, is an important deity for Indians, so much so that it is not rare to see Indian families consecrate a temple just to her.
 Exhibited at the musée du quai Branly, her sculpture is the starting point of a trip to India, on the lookout for legends of Indian snakes.
-From Gita Wolf’s texts which assemble the greatest Hindu and Buddhist myths on this creature which inhabits spirits and forests alike, Ianna Andréadis recreates a fascinating graphic universe very close to abstraction.
+Ianna Andréadis recreates a fascinating quasi abstract graphic universe based on Gita Wolf’s texts, in which the greatest Hindu and Buddhist myths on this spirit and forest creature are assembled.

-With silkscreen printing and made through traditional methods in India, this book is the second title of a collection in which Ianna Andréadis establishes the link between the pieces in the musée du quai Branly and their country of origin, for the four continents: The Americas, Africa, Asia, Oceania.
-The first one was on Aztec Bestiary (co-edition with Petra ediciones, Mexico).
+The book is screenprinted and assembled using traditional Indian methods.
+It is the second publication in a collection in which Ianna Andréadis establishes a link between the pieces in the musée du quai Branly and their country of origin, situated within the four continents: The Americas, Africa, Asia and Oceania.
+The first publication was entitled Aztec Bestiary (co-edited with Petra ediciones, Mexico).